bet4a/d3wiki/Formatting.md

 console.log(prefix.scale(1.21e9)); // 1.21
 ```

-This method is used by d3.format for the %s format.
+This method is used by d3.format for the `s` format.

 <a name="d3_round" href="Formatting#wiki-d3_round">#</a> d3.<b>round</b>(<i>x</i>[, <i>n</i>])